 The move was largely welcomed by the country, as a way of preventing the further spread of the coronavirus.
-But as the weeks and months have passed since then, many people have started to wonder when will lockdown be lifted and when will schools reopen in the UK.

-When will schools reopen in the UK?
+When did schools reopen in the UK?

 It means that for many pupils across the UK, it seems very possible that they may not return to school until the new school year, in September, at least.